NotAShelf/nvf/docs/release-notes/rl-0.7.md

 ### `vim.maps` rewrite {#sec-vim-maps-rewrite}

-Instead of specifying map modes using submodules (eg.: `vim.maps.normal`), a new `vim.keymaps` submodule with support for a `mode` option has been introduced.
+Instead of specifying map modes using submodules (e.g.: `vim.maps.normal`), a new `vim.keymaps` submodule with support for a `mode` option has been introduced.
 It can be either a string, or a list of strings, where a string represents the short-name of the map mode(s), that the mapping should be set for.
 See `:help map-modes` for more information.

 For example: